-- → Protection in EOI mechanisms; - → Robust domestic rules and procedures ensuring confidentiality in practice; - → Effective penalties for unauthorized use or disclosure; - → Procedures to address efficiently any confidentiality issues that may arise;
+- → Protection in EOI mechanisms: - → Robust domestic rules and procedures ensuring confidentiality in practice; - → Effective penalties for unauthorised use or disclosure; - → Procedures to address efficiently any confidentiality issues that may arise; - → Information security management systems (i.e. monitoring of systems; application of sanctions in case of unauthorised disclosures, etc.)

-&lt;sup>85 BEPS Action 13, Paragraph 57.
+55 BEPS Action 13, Paragraph 57.